NuGet

 Manage NuGet Dependencies with Lock Files and Package Consumers

-Package dependencies are a lot more complex than they seem on the surface.
-If you’re not careful, NuGet can resolve them in a way that leads to unwanted packages being introduced into your code, perhaps even into production!
+NuGet package dependencies might seem simple, but under the hood, they can get real messy, real fast.
+If you’re not keeping an eye on things, NuGet might resolve them in a way that leads to unwanted NuGet packages being pulled into your code, maybe even into production.

 The Unintended Side Effects of Dependency Resolution

-NuGet Packages almost always depend on other packages.
-This results in a dependency tree that must be resolved for your project to build.
+Most NuGet packages depend on other packages, meaning every time you install one, you’re also growing a whole dependency tree that must be resolved for your project to build.

-As you can see from the diagram above, this can quickly become difficult, especially considering that even the wrong version of the correct package will prevent dependency resolution.
-This is typically solved by using version ranges.
+As you can see, things can get tricky fast—especially since even the wrong version of the right package will prevent dependency resolution.
+This is typically handled using version ranges.

-Pretty convenient right?
-Yes, it is.
-But it comes at a cost!
+Pretty convenient, right?
+It is, but it comes at a cost!

-The image above contains a list of version updates for the package System.DirectoryServices.Protocols.
-Version 5.0.1 was released 7 days ago (as of the time of writing) and version 6.0 is due to replace it soon.
-Since the version range for Oracle.ManagedDataAcess.Core was set to accept any version of 5.0.0 or higher, this means that your application would automatically include a new package – perhaps, an unwanted one.
+Take a look at the version history for the System.DirectoryServices.Protocols package.
+Version 9.0.6 dropped seven days ago (as of the time of writing), with version 10.0.0 is already in the works, and version 6.02 a lot further down the list.
+Since the version range for Oracle.ManageDataAccess.Core is set to accept any version north of 6.0.2 inclusive, your application would automatically include a new package—perhaps, an unwanted one.

-The unexpected acceptance of unapproved third-party packages causes two common issues:
+Letting in unexpected third-party packages opens the door to two common issues:

 2. Unsafe packages sneaking into your code.